Beijing: Ming dynasty

 The early death of Zhu Yuanzhang's heir led to a succession struggle upon his death, one that ended with the victory of Zhu Di and the declaration of the new Yongle era.
 Since his harsh treatment of the Ming capital Yingtian (modern Nanjing) alienated many there, he established his fief as a new co-capital.
 The city of Beiping became Beijing ("Northern Capital") or Shuntian in 1403.
 The construction of the new imperial residence, the Forbidden City, took from 1406 to 1420; this period was also responsible for several other of the modern city's major attractions, such as the Temple of Heaven and Tian'anmen.
 On 28 October 1420, the city was officially designated the capital of the Ming dynasty in the same year that the Forbidden City was completed.
 Beijing became the empire's primary capital, and Yingtian, also called Nanjing ("Southern Capital"), became the co-capital.
 (A 1425 order by Zhu Di's son, the Hongxi Emperor, to return the primary capital to Nanjing was never carried out: he died, probably of a heart attack, the next month.
 He was buried, like almost every Ming emperor to follow him, in an elaborate necropolis to Beijing's north.)

 By the 15th century, Beijing had essentially taken its current shape.
-The Ming city wall continued to serve until modern times, when it was pulled down and the 2nd Ring Road was built in its place.
+The Ming city wall continued to serve until 1965, when it was pulled down and the Beijing Subway was built on its foundations.
 It is generally believed that Beijing was the largest city in the world for most of the 15th, 16th, 17th, and 18th centuries.
 The first known church was constructed by Catholics in 1652 at the former site of Matteo Ricci's chapel; the modern Nantang Cathedral was later built upon the same site.

-The capture of Beijing by Li Zicheng's peasant army in 1644 ended the dynasty, but he and his Shun court abandoned the city without a fight when the Manchu army of Prince Dorgon arrived 40 days later.
+The capture of Beijing by Li Zicheng's peasant army in 1644 ended the dynasty, but he and his Shun court abandoned the city without a fight when the Manchu army of Prince Dorgon of the Qing dynasty arrived 40 days later.